w0rm/gulp-svgstore/README.md

 If you need similar plugin for grunt, I encourage you to check [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore).

-## Caution:

-This is still incomplete and api may be changed anytime.
-I plan to add tests and then freeze api.

 ## Options:

 * fileName — the name of result file, default: 'svgstore.svg'